Ghana’s new minimum wage is GHC 14.88

 At the end of the meeting, it was concluded that for the year 2023, the minimum wage would be pegged at GHC 14.88, an increase in the NDMW by 10% over the 2022 NDMW.

-A press statement announcing the new rates said the percentage increment in the national daily minimum wage rate was strongly influenced by the current economic crisis among others.
+A press statement announcing the new rates said the current economic crisis strongly influenced the percentage increment in the national daily minimum wage rate among others.

 “In determining the 2023 NDMW, the NTC took into account the current economic challenges, cost of living, sustainability of businesses and desirability of attaining higher level of employment, as well as the need for rapid restoration of macroeconomic stability.”

-The effective date for the implementation of the 2023 NDMW is 1st January 2023.
+The effective date for implementing the 2023 NDMW is 1st January 2023.